duckalina23/beak-a-boo/README.md

 # Beak-a-Boo: A Chrome Extension to Help Students Take Study Breaks

 👋Hello!
 It’s the Narrator here!
-This is the tale of a little duckling named Duckalina who wanted to learn how to code! 🖥️
+This is the tale of Duckalina, a first-year CS major at the Georgia Ducks of Duckology! 🖥️

-Learn about Duckalina’s backstory (yes, a story!) at: [duckalina23.github.io](https://duckalina23.github.io/)
+Learn about Duckalina’s backstory at: [duckalina23.github.io](https://duckalina23.github.io/)

 ## 💁 What is Beak-a-Boo?